-Assets administered by us which are beneficially owned by clients and are therefore not reported on the Consolidated Balance Sheets.
+Assets administered by us which are beneficially owned by clients.
 Services provided in respect of assets under administration are of an administrative nature, including safekeeping, collecting investment income, settling purchase and sale transactions, and record keeping.

 Assets under management (AUM)